 If there is a conflict or complaint between members that they are unable to resolve between themselves, or of any member who has a general complaint, here are steps for possible resolution:

-Members can reach out to Steering committee members to discuss complaint and possible resources for mediation between members.
+Members can reach out to Officers to discuss concerns and possible resources for conflict resolution or mediation between members.

 Members can reach out to PCCEP staff for resources for possible mediation between members.
-PCCEP staff can also meet with each member to discuss issues at depth, give warning to member of behavior that cannot continue.
+PCCEP staff can also meet with each member to discuss issues at depth, or advise about required improvement in interactions and personal behavior.
 If behavior continues staff can begin process to remove member from PCCEP.

-Members can reach out to the Mayor’s office for a meeting with staff to discuss complaint and next steps.
+Members can reach out to the Office Liaison for a meeting with staff to discuss concerns and next steps.

-Facilitator Role

-The City may contract with an independent and neutral third party whose role is to facilitate meetings, help develop recommendations, and produce approved reports.
-A Facilitator will not act as an advocate on any issue, any interest group, or any member of the PCCEP.

-A Facilitator’s responsibilities will be determined by the needs of the Mayor’s Office and PCCEP, but may include:

-Ensuring a welcoming meeting environment where all members can participate; Ensuring a safe environment for minority opinions;

-Conducting meetings in a manner to foster collaborative decision-making and consensus building;

-Timekeeping; and Facilitating public comment.
+Notwithstanding these conflict resolution steps, any member or staff who believes they have been subject to harassment or discrimination during to their involvement with PCCEP may complain directly to the Bureau of Human Resources, the Director of the Community Safety Division, or PCCEP’s Project Manager.

+Se

 Communications

 Members agree that transparency is essential to all deliberations.
-In that regard, PCCEP members will notify the Project Manager before communicating on behalf of the PCCEP as a whole.
+In that regard, PCCEP members will notify PCCEP staff before communicating on behalf of the PCCEP as a whole.

-PCCEP will handle media requests in a deliberate way.
+Media inquiries to PCCEP must first be directed to the PCCEP Co-Chairs, who may delegate the media response to another member or to staff.
+Co-chairs will coordinate with staff prior to responding to media.
+PCCEP members are required to copy PCCEP staff on all written communications from or to media commenting on PCCEP’s work.

 Public Meetings and Records

-Meetings of the PCCEP and subcommittee meetings are open to the public and will be conducted under the provisions of Oregon Public Meetings Law (ORS 192.610-690).
+Meetings of the PCCEP and subcommittee meetings are open to the public and will be conducted as provided in these bylaws, under provisions that are generally consistent with Oregon Public Meetings Law (ORS 192.610-690).
+The City will provide notice and will post meeting materials.
+(See “City Role,” above.)

-The Project Manager will provide at least 7 days’ notice to the public regarding the dates, times, and locations of all PCCEP meetings.
-Agendas and minutes from all PCCEP meetings will be published on the City website within10 business days after the meeting date.

-Per ORS 192.670(1), PCCEP members can participate through telephonic conference calls.
-Requests for any other electronic communication means require approval from the Project Manager with City Attorney consultation.
+PCCEP members and community members may participate in meetings through telephone conference calls or videoconferencing, when available.
+When meetings are held by videoconference, PCCEP will ensure that a telephone/audio line is available, and will post videos of the meeting and transcripts, if available, online.
+Accessibility is important to PCCEP, and Committee and community members may request accommodations from PCCEP staff.

 All PCCEP records, including formal documents, discussion drafts, meeting summaries, and exhibits are public records.

 Communications among members related to the subject matter of PCCEP should not be treated as confidential and may be subject to public records requests.
 “Communications” refers to all statements and votes made during meetings, memoranda, work projects, records, documents, text messages, pictures, or materials developed to fulfill the charge, including electronic mail correspondence by and among the members.
 The personal notes of individual members taken at public meetings might be considered to be public record to the extent they “relate to the conduct of the public’s business,” (ORS 192.410(4)).
 Members are not allowed to deliberate towards a decision over e-mail, as public participation needs to be guaranteed through that process.